s60sc/ESP32-CAM_MJPEG2SD/README.md

 Can also use the [ESP32-IO_Extender](https://github.com/s60sc/ESP32-IO_Extender) repository.

 The ESP32S3 Freenove board can support all of the above peripherals with its spare pins.
+The ESP32S3 XIAO board has fewer free pins but more than the ESP32.

 On-board LEDs:
-* ESP32 - Lamp: 4, signal: 33.
+* ESP32: Lamp 4, signal 33.
+* ESP32S3:
-* ESP32S3 - Lamp: 48, signal: 2.
+  * Freenove: Lamp 48, signal 2.
+  * XIAO: Lamp n/a, signal 21.

 **Other**:
 SD and email management.
 An email can be sent when motion is detected.